GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-health.md

 ![image](../../img/k8s_health07.png)

 * Event Overview: Describes the object and content of the abnormal inspection event.
-* Abnormal Details: Displays details of memory-related abnormal performance indicators.
+* Abnormal Details: Displays details of memory-related abnormal performance metrics.
 * Top 5 Memory Usage List: Displays information of the top 5 PODs with the highest memory usage.
 Clicking on a POD takes you to its details page to view more information.

 ##### Disk usage Abnormal